Zaharah/zaharah.github.io/_pages/about.md

   <dt>January 2020</dt>
   <dd>My third journal paper of PhD work titled, <a href="https://etrr.springeropen.com/articles/10.1186/s12544-019-0388-y"  target="_blank">'Multi-year maintenance planning framework using multi-attribute utility theory and genetic algorithms'</a> is published in European Transport Research Review. </dd>

   <dt> December 2019 </dt>
   <dd> I gave poster presentation titled,<a href="https://github.com/Zaharah/zaharah.github.io/blob/master/_pages/news_data/poster_verticle.pdf"  target="_blank"> Predictive maintenance planning of bridges using deep neural network </a> at Women in Machine Learning workshop co-organized with NeurIPS 2019 at Vancovour, Canada.   </dd>

   <dt>November 2019 </dt>
   <dd> I co-authored <a href="https://www.sciencedirect.com/science/article/abs/pii/S0920548919300789"  target="_blank"> systematic literature review on requirement prioritization techniques and their empirical evaluation </a> is published in Computer Standards & Interfaces. </dd>

+  <dt>September 2019 </dt>
+  <dd> On  Thursday Sept.
+12, I graduated with a doctoral degree from University of Twente.
+A huge shout out to my amazing and supportive supervisors <a href = "https://people.utwente.nl/a.g.doree" target = "_blank"> prof. dr. Andre Doree </a> and <a href = "https://people.utwente.nl/i.stipanovic" target = "_blank" dr. Irina Stipanovic</a>.
+Find more about my PhD work at this <a href = "../phd/overview">page</a>.</dd>

 </dl>